Overview

 WIP: The game rig section is still a work in progress, as I’m still figuring out the most optimal and comfortable workflow.

-Additional Helpfull Videos
+Additional Helpful Videos

 These channels produce a lot of great content focused on rigging: